Midtown Manhattan mass shooting gunman had low-stage CTE, medical examiner finds

 "Following a thorough assessment and extensive analysis by our neuropathology experts, OCME has found unambiguous diagnostic evidence of Chronic Traumatic Encephalopathy, also known as CTE, in the brain tissue of the decedent.
 The findings correspond with the classification of low-stage CTE, according to current consensus criteria," OCME said in a statement.

-Aland Etienne, Wesley LePatner, Julia Hyman and NYPD Det.
-Didraul Islam were all killed in the July 28 shooting by Tamura, a 27-year-old former high school football player.
-Tamura shot himself in the chest after killing them.
+Tamura, a 27-year-old former high school football player, shot and killed Aland Etienne, Wesley LePatner, Julia Hyman and NYPD Det.
+Didraul Islam on July 28.
+He then shot himself in the chest.

 He left handwritten notes, repeatedly referencing CTE and writing, "Study my brain please.
 I'm sorry."